-- Call 2-1-1, the LA County Information Line (you can ask for locations where flu immunizations are LOW COST or FREE)
+- Call 2-1-1, the LA County Information Line (you can ask for locations where flu vaccinations are LOW COST or FREE)

-- Visit a Los Angeles County Public Health Clinic which offer FREE flu, COVID-19 vaccinations and COVID-19 testing.
+- Visit a Los Angeles County Public Health Center

 Additional Flu Clinic Resources and Information

-Stay healthy during the pandemic and protect yourself from flu by getting a flu immunization.
+Protect yourself from flu by getting a flu vaccine.

 Who Should Get a Flu Immunization?

-Everyone 6 months and older should be immunized against flu.
+Everyone 6 months and older should get an annual (yearly) flu vaccine.
 Anyone can get flu (even healthy people), but people at high risk of developing serious flu-related complications include: